adamdavies1915/NpmTree/README.md

-A simple web-service that exposes a REST end to look up all dependencies for a NPM package.
+A simple web-service that exposes a REST endpint to look up all dependencies for a NPM package.
 To run with nodejs:
 node app.js